coolrahul1850/NYTimesSearch1/README.md

 The following **required** functionality is completed:

 * [done] User can **search for news article** by specifying a query and launching a search.
 Search displays a grid of image results from the New York Times Search API.
-* [partially done] User can click on "settings" which allows selection of **advanced search options** to filter results
+* [done] User can click on "settings" which allows selection of **advanced search options** to filter results
 * [ ] User can configure advanced search filters such as:
   * [done] Begin Date (using a date picker)
   * [not yet done] News desk values (Arts, Fashion & Style, Sports)
   * [done] Sort order (oldest or newest)
-* [partially done] Subsequent searches have any filters applied to the search results
+* [done] Subsequent searches have any filters applied to the search results
 * [done] User can tap on any image in results to see the full text of article **full-screen**
 * [partially done] User can **scroll down to see more articles**.
 The maximum number of articles is limited by the API search.